Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

-Most floaters spread rapidly, so after getting started you will most likely find yourself throwing away a good amount of your plant on a regular basis.
+Anyway, most floaters spread rapidly, so after getting started you will most likely find yourself throwing away a good amount of your new floating plant on a regular basis.

 This is why a lot of times members of fishkeeping communities would exchange different plants and even send floaters away for free.

 So in case you have friends that are into fishkeeping or you are a regular visitor of forums and Facebook groups, look around for someone like that.